KoleckOLP/yt-dl/readme.md

 2. install python3 and licences
     1. \(optional) update pip (with pip): `py -m pip install -U pip`
 3. Add pip to path (I am lazy too explain google is your friend)
-4. install requirements: `pip install -r requirements.txt`
+4. install requirements: `pip install -r req-gui5.txt`
 5. download ffmpeg and ffprobe: https://ffbinaries.com/downloads and put them into the yt-dl directory
 6. launch ffmpeg and ffprobe and allow them to run
 7. launch `python gui5.py` (if you are missing a config hit ok and restart the app)